CATEGORY:

 1. Structure drives clarity

-The 4-step UX Corridor and material overview table transformed complexity into control: users always know where they are and what’s next.
+The four-step UX Corridor and material overview table transformed complexity into control: users always know where they are and what’s next.

 2. Transparency builds trust